Reid & Reid: History

-In the late 19th–century, James and Merritt immigrated to Evansville, Indiana from and worked at the architectural firm of Boy and Brickley.
+In the late 19th–century, James and Merritt immigrated to Evansville, Indiana from and worked at the architectural firm of Boyd and Brickley.
 In 1879, they purchased the contracts from Boyd & Brickley and opened Reid Brothers.

 One of their early clients was the Terre Haute Railroad which helped develop their reputation.
 Their most notable work in Evansville is the Willard Library which was executed in the Gothic revival style.
 Banker Aaron Guard Cloud commissioned two projects with the Reid Brothers: the Cloud State Bank in the Second Empire and French Baroque style and his private home which are both in McLeansboro, Illinois.

 In 1886, the brothers moved to the San Diego, California with the client Charles T. Hinde to design Hotel Del Coronado for the Coronado Beach Company.
 Although the Coronado Beach Company was not financially successful, the project helped build the West Coast reputation of the Reid Brothers.
 Their younger brother, Watson Elkinah Reid moved to California and joined the firm around 1888.
 Watson attended Mount Allison University in Sackville, New Brunswick, Canada and worked as a house joiner.
 He served as the supervising architect for Hotel Del Coronado.

 James and Merritt became Fellows of the American Institute of Architects in 1889.
 That same year, Merritt moved to San Francisco to open an office, followed shortly by James.
 Watson remained in San Diego to run that office.
 In 1891, Watson was joined by William Sterling Hebbard, an architect who had trained in Chicago.

 In 1892, the Reid Brothers were hired to design the Portland, Oregon newspaper's Oregonian Building.
 It was the first steel-frame building west of Chicago.

 In 1894, Mrs. M. L. Selfridge hired the firm to design six houses on the corner of California and Pierce in San Francisco.

 Newspaperman Claus Spreckels hired them to design a headquarters for The San Francisco Call in 1895.
 Architect Charles William Dickey joined the firm's San Francisco office from 1895 to 1896.
 He was from Oakland but had attended the Massachusetts Institute of Technology.
 They also hired draftsman John Walter Dolliver as a designer; draftsman Emile Schroeder Lemme, and architect Albert L. Farr.